maxestorr/rl-blackjack/sunnynote.md

 For infinite decks case, maximizing the returns of each hand is the same as maximizing returns of all hands in a deck, as the probability distribution of cards doesnt change.

 In the finite decks case, we can no longer just maximize the returns of each hand, as the probability distribution of each hand depends on what cards have been used in previous hands.
 We need to maximize the return of the whole episode, and edit the qtable using this information instead.

+Problem is state space is now massive as we have to include information about remaining cards.
+Potential solutions:

+Could just keep info about expectation value of cards remaining.
+This wont be that accurate however.
+Need to use functional approximations.